Kmartguy/Kmartguys-menus/README.md

 # Kmartguys menus
-A simple C libery using ncurses to make menus
+A simple C library using ncurses to make menus
 Find documentation at: https://kmartguy.github.io/Kmartguys-menus/